zzyzek/sandbox/notes/POMS-Future-Research.md

 * this misses runtime obstinate blocks matching with other runtime obstinate blocks but this can get complicated, as in the forest micro case, so I'm not sure how to modify it

+---

+When setting up the cloisterd region, the resolved region could be transferred, the edges could be filled with a path through the canonical homogeneous repeat tile but I wasn't sure on what to do with the interface between the fully resolved region and the homogeneous region.

+One idea is to progressively resolve the cloistered region, choosing the region around the intermediately resolved regions first, then doing the rest.
+All regions have to be chosen large enough so that there's enough space to resolve partial regions without affecting the rest of the cloistered area.